sc30gsw/tanstack-start-todo-app/README.md

 ## About This Project

-This project is a Todo application that showcases modern full-stack development with TanStack Start.
-It includes features like creating, updating, deleting, and searching todos with real-time data synchronization.
+This project is a Todo application that showcases modern full-stack development with TanStack Start, TanStack DB, and Elysia.
+It demonstrates:

+- **Local-first architecture** with TanStack DB for client-side reactive data management
+- **Optimistic updates** with automatic error handling and rollback
+- **Type-safe API** using Elysia with TypeBox validation and Eden Treaty for RPC calls
+- **MVC pattern** following Elysia's best practices (Controller/Service/Model separation)
+- **Real-time reactivity** with Live Queries that update UI instantly on data changes

+The application includes features like creating, updating, deleting, and searching todos with real-time data synchronization powered by TanStack DB's reactive query system.

 ### Features